Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: ArchitectureEducation.
 In addition, it is included in the Carnegie Libraries, and the Native Sons/Daughters of the Golden West series lists.
 A significant historical year for this entry is 1908.

 Location.
 34° 4.124′ N, 117° 19.424′ W. Marker is in Colton, California, in San Bernardino County.
-Marker is at the intersection of La Cadena Drive and G Street, on the right when traveling north on La Cadena Drive.
+It is at the intersection of La Cadena Drive and G Street, on the right when traveling north on La Cadena Drive.
 Touch for map.
 Marker is at or near this postal address: 380 N La Cadena Dr, Colton CA 92324, United States of America.
 Touch for directions.

 Colton Public Library Marker image.
 Click for full size.

-Photographed By Craig Baker, September 18, 2023
+Photographed by Craig Baker, September 18, 2023

 2. Colton Public Library Marker